Microsoft Windows guru turns to cybercrime (fiction)

 While this might excite those shopping for an easy read in their airport book shop before boarding that 10-hour flight to Seattle it's not burning up the world of publishing.

-Endorsements have come from Russovich's ex-boss Bill Gates and Barrack Obama's White House cyber security czar Howard Schmidt.
+Endorsements have come from Russovich's ex-boss Bill Gates and Barack Obama's White House cyber security czar Howard Schmidt.
 According to Gates: "In his latest compelling creation he is raising awareness of the all too real threat of cyber terrorism."

 Russinovich's earlier creations include Inside Windows 2000 and the Windows Internals series.